 The Manager is responsible for keeping proper books of account which disclose with reasonable accuracy at any time the financial position of the CCF and enable it to ensure that the financial statements are prepared in accordance with IFRS as adopted by the European Union, and comply with the provisions of the Deed of Constitution and Irish Statute comprising the UCITS Regulations.
+In this regard, the Manager has appointed State Street Fund Services (Ireland) Limited as Administrator.
 It is also responsible for safeguarding the assets of the CCF.
 In this regard it has entrusted the assets of the CCF to the Depositary.
-The Manager has appointed State Street Custodial Services (Ireland) Limited as Depositary.
 The Manager has a general responsibility for taking such steps as are reasonably open to it to prevent and detect fraud and other irregularities.